Williams College: Trivia contest

 At the end of every semester but one since 1966, WCFM has hosted an all-night, eight-hour trivia contest.
 Teams of students, alumni, professors, friends, and others compete to answer questions on a variety of subjects, while simultaneously identifying songs and performing designated tasks.
 The winning team's only prize is the obligation to create and host the following semester's contest.

 The precise date of the debut contest is uncertain.
 Most spring contests occur in early May, but during its first decade, Williams Trivia was sometimes held in March or February.
 Assuming a May date, Lawrence University's 50-hour-long Great Midwest Trivia Contest, first held on April 29, 1966, would be the oldest continuous competition of its sort in the United States, but if the first Williams contest was held earlier, it would be the oldest.
-The distinction is, appropriately, trivial.

 While other college-based trivia contests in the United States emphasize marathon endurance and revel in the obscurity of their arcana, the aim of the Williams contest is to cram as much evocative and entertaining material into as concentrated a space as possible.
 Lasting just eight hours, a typical Williams Trivia contest will demand between 900 and 1,200 separate "bits" of trivial information, delivering twice as much content as its "competitors" in a fraction of the time.
 No discernible rivalry exists between any of the various contests.
 The contest has occasionally received outside media coverage, including in the New York Times.

 School colors and mascot

 Williams's school colors are purple and gold, with purple as the primary school color.
 A story explaining the origin of purple as a school color says that at the Williams-Harvard baseball game in 1869, spectators watching from carriages had trouble telling the teams apart because there were no uniforms.
 One of the onlookers bought ribbons from a nearby millinery store to pin on Williams's players, and the only color available was purple.
 The buyer was Jennie Jerome (later Winston Churchill's mother) whose family summered in Williamstown.

 The Williams college mascot is a purple cow.
 The mascot's name, Ephelia, was submitted in a radio contest in October 1952 by Theodore W. Friend, a senior at Williams.
 The origins of the cow mascot are unknown, but one possibility is that it was inspired by the Purple Cow humor magazine, a student publication begun in 1907, which used the college color along with a cow.
-The title of the humor magazine was in reference to Gelett Burgess's nonsense poem known as the "Purple Cow":

-I never saw a purple cow I never hope to see one; But I can tell you, anyhow, I'd rather see than be one!

-The Williams College athletic teams are referred to as the Ephs (rhymes with chiefs) in honor of Colonel Ephraim Williams.